Volleyball

 To date, only two studies have studied attentional strategies in volleyball, more specifically investigating serve.
 In one study, the results showed that focusing on the hand movement for a topspin serve was worse than focusing on the target's position on the opponent's court.4 In another study, Wulf and colleagues5 investigated the attentional strategies in the tennis serve for novice and skilled players, one group received internal feedback while the other group received external instructions.
 Both groups participated in two training sessions of 25 trials, and one extra testing (retention) session of 15 trials was made a week later.
 During the practice trials, at every 5th trial, the coach would provide feedback using either internal or external instructions (Figure – 1).
 The participants were tested regarding their form and accuracy (targets on the court).

 The external group significantly outperformed the internal group in accuracy.
-Also, during the practice trials, the external focus promoted a significantly better technique, but during the retention tests, both strategies seemed to be efficient to improve the form.
+Also, during the practice trials, the external focus promoted a significantly better technique, but during the retention tests, both strategies seemed to be efficient in improving the form.
 Although this study has several limitations, such as using a very short training period, not measuring kinematics, and not including a control condition, this study used a very interesting way to provide instructions, which is the use of analogies.
-So, the coach can come-up with analogies to facilitate the application of those cues by the athletes.
+So, the coach can come up with analogies to facilitate the athletes' application of those cues.

 We are running a research at the University of Wyoming with attentional instructions in volleyball setting.
 Therefore, the participants receive a ball tossed by a machine and do a volleyball set to a target.
 The preliminary results show that the internal focus of attention does not decrease performance.